 Traditional barbeque includes foods like hot dogs, hamburgers and chicken.
 When grilling, think about ways to make the meal healthier:

 • Cut the fat.
 Grill turkey burgers.
 Ground turkey can be as lean as 99% fat-free.
 Ground beef that is 93% lean is also a good choice.
 The same for hot dogs.
 There are now many options for lower fat or fat-free hot dogs using lean meats or turkey.

 • Add nutrition to the meal.
 Cook veggies on the grill.
 Baste vegetables like zucchini, corn, peppers or tomatoes and add herbs for a great new taste.

 • Change up what’s for dessert.
 Grill fruit like pineapple or peaches.
+Our vehicle locksmiths repair car locks on all types of cars https://247carlocksmiths.com.
 Serve them on top of low-fat ice cream, yogurt, or angel food cake.

 Turning on the stove is not necessary to make a good, nutritious meal.
 Try using household gadgets.
 A sandwich press can make nutritious hot sandwiches.
 A rice cooker can be used to make rice, quinoa or millet that can be eaten as a side dish, or added to a salad for added texture.
 The microwave can prepare veggies like potatoes, broccoli and carrots.
 A crock pot (slow cooker) can be used to keep the heat down in the kitchen and less time cooking.